pantheon-systems/terminus-build-tools-plugin/README.md

 - [Drupal 8](https://github.com/pantheon-systems/example-drops-8-composer): `d8`
 - [Drupal 7](https://github.com/pantheon-systems/example-drops-7-composer): `d7`

-More more details about these template repositories see [Template Repositories](#template-repositories) in this document or visit the links above.
+More details about these template repositories see [Template Repositories](#template-repositories) in this document or visit the links above.

 You can get started with one of these examples by using the `build:project:create` command:
 ```